Types of React Components [2024]

 });

-Note: React's createClass method is no longer available in the React core package.
-If you want to try it, you have to install an additional node package: npm install create-react-class.
+React's createClass method is no longer available in the React core package.
+If you want to try it, you have to install an additional node package called create-react-class.

-A React Mixin got introduced as React's first advanced pattern for reusable component logic.
-With a Mixin, it's possible to extract logic from a React component as standalone object.
+React Mixins (deprecated) got introduced as React's first pattern for reusable component logic.
+With a Mixin in React, it was possible to extract logic from a React component as a standalone object.
 When using a Mixin in a component, all features from the Mixin are introduced to the component:

 return {